Today, Schaffhausen-based watchmaker, H. Moser & Cie, introduced a skeletonized tourbillon.

-The Venturer Tourbillon Skeleton comes is 41.5 mm in diameter by 14.3 mm in thick case and is crafted in red gold.
+The Venturer Tourbillon Skeleton comes is 41.5 mm in diameter by 14.3 mm case and is crafted in red gold.
 An argenté-finished flange frames the skeletonized movement that is fully visible from the dial side.
 Red gold applied indexes indicate the hours.
 Leaf-shaped rose gold hands indicate the hours and minutes, with a leaf-shaped blued steel central second time zone hand.

 Located prominently at 6 o’clock is a 60-second tourbillon.